Wolfpack Borkum: Service history

-On 11 January BdU disbanded Borkum; U-953 was sent on a solo patrol in the South Atlantic, which was successful, returning in February 1944.
+On 11 January, the Befehlshaber der U-Boote, the supreme commander of the German Navy's U-boat arm, disbanded Borkum; U-953 was sent on a solo patrol in the South Atlantic, which was successful, returning in February 1944.

 The remaining four boats were sent to reinforce group Rügen in the North Atlantic.
 None of these U-boats survived.
-U-377 was lost without trace, while U-231 and U-305 were destroyed in transit.
+U-377 was lost without a trace, while U-231 and U-305 were destroyed in transit.
 U-641 joined Rügen but was destroyed in an encounter with the corvette HMS Violet.

 U-boats involved

 The name

 Borkum was named after the island of Borkum off the German North Sea coast.